New website for bookings and direct online chat:www.adedra.com

 Be assured that Redbrow Garden is a unique and special oasis but to avoid disappointment, please be sure that you are not seeking to replicate a 5 star city hotel experience.

-Our "facilities" include the peace and tranquility of the surroundings , the enjoyment of a walk hand in hand, a game of tennis or a row on the lake.
-Numerous indoor and outdoor areas are set aside allowing for privacy or mingling with other guests.
+Our "facilities" include the peace and tranquility of the surroundings , the enjoyment of a walk hand in hand, a game of tennis or a view of the lake.
+Numerous indoor and outdoor areas are available allowing for privacy or mingling with other guests.

-If you are unsure of any aspect of your visit, if mobile phone reception and internet are vital to you or you wish to request something, please do not hesitate to speak with us before making a reservation.
+If you are unsure of any aspect of your visit please do not hesitate to speak with us before making a reservation.

 Location map on 'Canberra location' page of this website.
 Do not rely totally on Google maps or your GPS.
 Please remember too that driving in rural areas is very different to driving in suburbia particularly in relation to distances, night driving, wildlife, fuel outlets, availability of food outlets and their opening and closing times, mobile phone reception etc.